paul-andrei-onac/paul-andrei-onac-mirror/content/posts/hugo-and-tailwind/index.en.md

 ## Conclusion

-By following these steps, you will have successfully integrated Tailwind CSS with Hugo, enabling a modern, responsive design system for your site.
+By following these steps, you will have successfully integrated Tailwind with HUGO, enabling a modern, responsive design system for your site.
 This setup will allow you to harness the power of Tailwind's utility-first approach while keeping your build process fast and efficient.